 You should be wary of anyone who tells you that a particular product or technique can give you access to better exchange rates or easy money.
 While software programmes and training courses can teach you how to make forex trades, no person or programme can ever accurately predict movement in foreign currencies.

-We recommend New Zealanders avoid overseas forex trading services not licensed by the FMA, even if they appear to be regulated by an overseas authority.
+We recommend New Zealanders avoid overseas forex trading services not licensed by us, even if they appear to be regulated by an overseas authority.

 Visit our warnings and alerts page for warnings about forex dealers.